AdeyAA/cse15l-lab-reports/lab-report-2.md

 # Which methods in your code are called?

 The methods called in my code are the main method and the handleRequest method.
+We also have the class Handler which implements the URLHandler.
+The variables in the code are chatMessages, queryString, chatInfo, message, user, info, and keyValue.

 # What are the relevant arguments to those methods, and the values of any relevant fields of the class?